Generating artificial digital image correlation data using physics-guided adversarial networks: Results and discussion

-Figure \ref{fig:samples_e1000} shows fake samples after 1000 epochs.
-At this stage, the models are well converged and the visual difference between classical and physics-guided DIC-GAN samples is mainly disappeared.
+Figure \ref{fig:samples_e1000} shows random fake samples after 1000 epochs.
+At this stage, the models are well converged and the visual difference between classical and physics-guided GAN samples has mainly disappeared.
 In general, the fake samples of both models show much better visual quality and less artefacts and inconsistencies compared to fake samples of generators trained for only 100 epochs \textcircled{3}.
 However, few samples suffer from severe inconsistencies and are qualitatively inferior \textcircled{2}.
 We refer to these failures as \textit{garbage} samples.
+Garbage samples may arise from difficulties in the training process of GANs and problems of non-convergence like mode collapse, which is an open research problem \cite{IS}.
+Although we do not observe mode collapse for the results shown here, the occurrence of garbage samples is a sign of local non-convergence, i.e. some noise inputs are mapped to garbage samples.
+Since the models are converged after 1000 epochs w.r.t. the difference in output between two epochs, the garbage samples seem to originate from intrinsic difficulties in the training process and are not related to the number of training epochs.
 Apart from these outliers, the vast majority of samples (of both models) are visually indistinguishable from real samples.
 Nevertheless, domain experts may notice that the characteristic crack tip field still seems unphysical in the fake samples especially when compared to real samples with long cracks.